 Rotary Canterbury Chrono

-This 40mm by 10mm stainless steel watch offers 50m water-resistance under a sapphire crystal dome.
-It has a genuine black leather strap which can be swapped for a metal bracelet.
+This 42mm by 10mm stainless steel watch offers 100m water-resistance under a sapphire crystal dome.
+It has a stainless steel 40mm case with a matching 19mm bracelet with a foldover clasp.
 The face offers three sub-dials as well as the date and time.
 The numerals are Roman.

 You really won’t find a better-priced genuine Swiss-made chronograph for this price.

 MVMT is a home-grown brand that has experienced a surge in popularity recently.
 Rightly so, too.
-The Opar showcases just how insanely-good-looking minimal can be.
+This model showcases just how insanely-good-looking minimal can be.

-Inspired by mid-century watches, the Opar is a stainless steel 41mm case with a matching stainless steel bracelet and a dome of a crystal lens on top.
+Inspired by mid-century watches, this all-black analog has a stainless steel 47mm case with a matching stainless steel bracelet and a dome of a crystal lens on top.
 The dial has multiple functions and sings in a deep navy blue.

-Inside it’s powered by quartz movement and will dive up to 50m with you (so, more likely in a shower or heavy drain; don’t go diving in it).
+Inside it’s powered by Japanese quartz movement and will dive up to 100m with you (so, more likely in a shower or heavy drain; don’t go diving in it).

 The case is 40mm by 6mm and the nylon strap comes in a funky two-tone.